Field-driven Reversal Models in Artificial Spin Ice: Interaction Models

 \section{Interaction Models}

 In this section, we define the different models and ASI tilings used throughout this work.
 The pinwheel geometry for a small array is shown in Figure~\ref{fig:geom_single_astroid}(a).
 As depicted in the figure, the islands were taken to be stadium shaped.
 The degree of Ising breaking, and thus the results dependent upon it, will vary with island size.
 Here, we use islands of length 470~nm, width 170~nm, and thickness 10~nm, arranged in a lattice with a nearest neighbor distance of 420~nm, in order to match our earlier work on this system.~\cite{Li_acs_nano_2019, Paterson_2019_PRB_pinwheel_FM} A set of geometries is defined by island rotation angle, $\alpha$, from pinwheel at $\alpha = 0^{\mathrm{o}}$ to square at $\alpha = 45^{\mathrm{o}}$, as shown in Figure~\ref{fig:geom_single_astroid}(b).
 The models are, in part, defined by the island reversal barrier, which we quantify by the angular dependence of the island's coercive field.
 We consider three main models of the two-dimensional (2-D) arrays: two point dipole models with different island reversal criteria, and a micromagnetic (MM) one.
-In the MM model, all interactions between real spins are accounted for, whereas in the point dipole models, each ferromagnetic island is replaced by a macrospin with fixed properties, and thus each model has different prospects for capturing complex interactions and emergent phenomena.
+In the MM model, interactions between real spins are accounted for by discretisation of the magnetisation in the continuum limit with a cell size around or less than the exchange length, whereas in the point dipole models, each entire ferromagnetic island is replaced by a single macrospin with fixed properties, and thus each model has different prospects for capturing complex interactions and emergent phenomena.